"Mommy, why can't you be more pretty"? my daughter asked me one day.

 If Sarah had known me then, she would have liked my style.

-Coping with miscarriage: grief, recovery, and how to tell people But after three years of trying for a third child (years that included two late-term miscarriages—one at five months along), I had stopped caring about a lot of things that used to matter to me.
+But after three years of trying for a third child (years that included two late-term miscarriages—one at five months along), I had stopped caring about a lot of things that used to matter to me.
 I’d let go of girls’ nights out, sleeping in, shopping, Pilates, therapy, prayer.
 I had also chopped off my hair during fertility treatment—one less thing to deal with, I figured.
 My husband, Daniel, didn’t have any strong opinion on my new look; he too was exhausted and distracted.

 I never imagined Sarah would be the one complaining.